BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 ## Changelog
 * Version 9:
+  - disabled Horrigan initial cutscene by default and in general speedup
   - added hotkey for party burts
   - fixed installation on Win 8
 * Version 8: